Student Coaching

 Karen Grier

-Coordinator for Office Service, Student Affairs
+Program Coordinator for Student Affairs

 karen.grier@tcu.edu